SharePoint/sp-dev-docs/docs/spfx/web-parts/single-part-app-pages.md

 * Single Part App Pages cannot be edited by end users using a browser
 * Currently supports hosting only single web part or Microsoft Teams application
+* End users can create new app pages using the New--> Page experience available in modern sites.
-* Page layout can only be changed programatically from normal page layout to a Single Page App Page
+* Developers can change page layout programatically from normal page layout to a Single Page App Page
-* End-users cannot parameterize exposed web part or Teams application
+* There's no New experience in a Single Page App Page.
+End users can create new Article pages or Single Page App pages by using the New/page experience present in the ribbon of any modern article pages.

 <br/>